 Save these measurements on the computer.
 Check the names of the various files.

-Q6~ Analyze and compare the two measurements performed on the blue component (at its maximum value and at half maximum).
-Compare in particular the values of and also the overall shape of the spectrum.
+- Q6 Analyze and compare the two measurements performed on the blue component (at its maximum value and at half maximum).
+Compare in particular the values of

-- the total visual luminance, - the chromatic coordinates x and y.
+- the total visual luminance,

+- the chromatic coordinates x and y.